 Below are the availability metrics for our key Enterprise Applications:

-The OCIO Team has accomplished so much in 2020: Higher availability, higher customer service ratings and multiple process improvements across the agency.
-You have once again met our customers’ expectations, and this is indeed a confirmation of your dedication to customer service.
+Congratulations to the OCIO staff on achieving the highest availability numbers recorded, the highest customer service ratings since our first survey and multiple process improvement efforts and successful projects across the State.
+You have once again met our customers’ expectations, and this once again confirms your dedication to customer service.

 As always, I appreciate your efforts to provide quality services to the State and the Citizens of Nebraska!